-The front and back views of a 1911 lady's topcoat features reversible cloths, camel's hair or cashmere suitings, Scotch mixtures or tweeds.
+The front and back views of the lady's vintage topcoat features reversible cloths, camel's hair or cashmere suitings, Scotch mixtures or tweeds.
 The large revers are of the reverse surface of uncut velvet or of fur with the cuffs to match or of the coat material.
 The Empire line and the large patch side-pockets add finishing touches.

 Front and back views of a 1911 stormy weather ulster of reversible cloth with the revers and cuffs of the reverse surface.
 The collar may be turned up and the revers buttoned across.
 "Trotting suit" of dark blue or dark green corduroy or velveteen trimmed with fur.
 Side pieces of the fur extend up the sides of the skirt and the jacket.
 Plain panel back on the jacket.